 - Current year’s profit/loss

 The statement of financial position follows the basic accounting equation of Assets = Liabilities + Equity.
 Therefore, the resulting figure shown at the end of the statement will be the difference between the company’s assets and liabilities.
-This is the overall value or net worth of the company on the date the statement is produced.
+This is the company’s overall value or net worth on the date the statement is produced.

 When do I need to prepare a statement of financial position?

-Companies are legally required to generate a statement of financial position when preparing their annual accounts for shareholders, Companies House, and HMRC.
+As a company director, you are legally obligated to generate a statement of financial position when preparing annual accounts for shareholders, Companies House, and HMRC.

-Therefore, you will need to prepare a statement at least once a year on the accounting reference date (ARD).
-The ARD is the end of your company’s financial year, so all statements and reports in your accounts must be made up to that date.
+You must prepare a statement at least once a year on the accounting reference date (ARD).
+The ARD is the end of your company’s financial year.
+All statements and reports in the accounts must be made up to that date.

-However, it is worthwhile producing a statement of financial position on a regular basis, for example, at the end of each financial month and quarter.
-This will provide valuable insights, helping you to keep track of your company’s finances and growth over time, and informing future decision-making.
+However, it is worthwhile producing a statement of financial position regularly—for example, at the end of each financial month and quarter.
+This will provide valuable insight, helping you keep track of your company’s finances and growth over time and informing future decision-making.

-Additionally, if you are considering issuing dividends to shareholders, the statement will help you to determine how much, if any, distributable profit the company has available, and whether paying dividends is the right decision at that time.
+Additionally, suppose you’re considering issuing dividend payments to shareholders.
+In that case, the statement will help you determine how much distributable profit the company has and whether paying dividends is the right decision at that time.
 Upon issuing dividends, the retained earnings on the statement will reduce.

-A statement of financial position is also an easy way to show prospective investors, creditors, and suppliers the financial standing of your business.
-This information will enable them to make informed decisions about their likely return on investment or the level of risk involved in lending capital or supplying goods to your company.
+A statement of financial position is also an effective way to show prospective investors, creditors, and suppliers that your business has a good financial standing.
+This will enable them to make informed decisions about their likely return on investment or the level of risk involved in lending or supplying to your company.

-You can prepare these statements yourself, but it is best to appoint an accountant to take care of your accounting needs.
-Double-entry bookkeeping, which is the key principle in producing an accurate balance sheet, can be complex if you do not have experience in this area.
+You can prepare these statements yourself.
+However, an accountant is best placed to handle your company’s accounting needs.
+Double-entry bookkeeping—the key principle in producing an accurate balance sheet—can be complex if you don’t have experience in this area.

 Wrapping up

-Aside from being one of the three financial reports that you must include in your company’s annual accounts, the statement of financial position is an important tool that you can use to assess the financial health of your business at a particular point in time.
+Aside from being one of the three financial reports you need to include in your annual accounts, the statement of financial position is an essential tool for assessing your company’s financial health at any given time.

-Whether you simply want to compare the company’s performance against previous months or years, secure funding from lenders or new investors, or determine the future viability of the business, the statement will provide valuable insight and help you in your decision-making.
+Whether you want to compare the company’s performance against previous months or years, secure funding from lenders or new investors, or determine the future viability of the business, the statement will provide valuable insight and help you make informed decisions.

 Thanks for the article!
 Will use this statement of financial position to better leverage my own team of UK accountants.